Is morning sickness only in the morning?

 Unfortunately, it’s common to feel sick or even experience severe nausea during pregnancy with no vomiting, even at night.

-There’s also a simple reason that you might be pregnant and nauseous at night: food can help nausea, but it’s pretty hard to eat while you’re asleep.
+There’s also a simple reason that you might be pregnant and nauseous at night: food can help with nausea, but it’s pretty hard to eat while you’re asleep.

 It sounds counterintuitive, and it might be the last thing you want to do.